aerospike/aerospike-client-nodejs/aerospike/README.md

 ## Testing

 The test cases are written using mocha.
-Refer to README under the test directory to run all the test cases.
+Refer to README under test directory for detailed description.